olivierfriard/raspberry_time-lapse_coordinator/README.rst

 Installation
 =============================

-You have to install some packages on the coordinator and workers:
+You have to install some packages on the laptop/desktop (coordinator) and the Raspberry Pi devices (workers):

 .. code-block:: text